 2. Listen to Your Partner Objectively

 Instead of dismissing your partner’s objections to a name suggestion, listen to the reasons behind the opposition.
 Is the name too feminine for him?
 Is it too common?
 Does it remind him of someone?
 Try to take a neutral third-party perspective when discussing each other’s reasons for disliking any given name.
 And keep in mind you are both on the same team.
 You both want the best for your son or daughter, including the right name.

 3. Make Separate Lists, Then Swap

 One way my husband and I determined the perfect name for our kids was by making separate lists of names.
-We then swapped lists and gave each other permission to cross out whichever names they didn’t like.
-That helped us to narrow down the names we could at least consider as a team.
+We then swapped lists and allowed each other to cross out whichever names they didn’t like.
+That helped us narrow down the names we could consider as a team.

 4. Take a Time Out

-If you’ve been arguing for days, maybe weeks, or even months about your baby’s name, take a break.
+Take a break if you’ve been arguing for days, maybe weeks, or even months about your baby’s name.
 Table the subject for a few days and let yourselves focus on other things for a while.
 After a time, come back together and see if anyone has had any change of heart or new suggestions.

 If That Doesn’t Work, Try This

 If you plan on having more than one child, you could always take turns choosing the name.
 Your husband names the first baby, and you name the second.
 I have a friend who agreed with her husband that he could choose the name if the baby were a boy, and she would choose if it were a girl.